hacksu/large-language-models/README.md

 It probably doesn't answer your question in a straightforward way.
 This is because we have one more step to perform called [prompt tuning](https://developer.nvidia.com/blog/adapting-p-tuning-to-solve-non-english-downstream-tasks/).

 Prompt tuning is the final step in training an AI chat bot that behaves a little more like a Turing Machine.
-It involves adding additional tokens to the input in hopes that the model will predict text that looks more like a response to a prompt and less like a regurgitated Wikipadia article.
+It involves adding additional tokens to the input in hopes that the model will predict text that looks more like a response to a prompt you would see from a human.
 We can optimize prompts by inserting different tokesn depending on the task we'd like to accomplish using a lookup table.

 Supposedly this makes the model more accurate with less resources.